k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/lesson-1/unit-1.md

-We assume that the full set of `benign behaviour` consists of the `webapp` performing a few pings interally to our `k0s` cluster.
-Thus, we simply make the app execute a few such pings via the `nodeport`, which is conviently exposed on our k0s-node, already:
+We assume that the full set of `benign behaviour` consists of the `webapp` performing a few pings interally to our  cluster.
+Thus, we simply make the app execute a few such `pings`.
+This is not representative for all possible things that the `webapp` could do, but lets keep it simple, for starts.

 Open a new tab :tab-locator-inline{text='new terminal' machine='dev-machine' :new=true}